Forceu/partkeepr_docker/README.md

 chown www-data:www-data -R /app/data
 ```

 Go to `http://127.0.0.1:7155/setup` and follow the setup. *Caution:* There seems to be a problem with the setup with the latest Chrome browser.
-If you are unable to proceed to the first setup setp, try Firefox.
+If you are unable to proceed to the first setup page, try Firefox.
 When asked for the auth key, execute the following command in the container shell:

 ```
 cat /app/app/authkey.php